apache/cordova-app-hello-world/README.md

 The Hello World's version is directly tied to an Apache Cordova release.

 For example, Hello World `2.0.0` is compatible with Apache Cordova `2.0.0`.

+To update the snapshot within a platform repo, copy `www/` into the repo's template directory, and copy in the relevant files from `res/` as well.

 ## How to Update